Day Theming: How to Give Every Day a Single Focus

 Step 3: Assign themes to days

 Map each category to a specific day.
-If you have more categories than workdays, combine two related categories on one day (like marketing and communications).
-Here’s a sample day theming schedule for a freelance consultant:
+Once you have done that, you have a themed work schedule: a weekly structure that specifies what type of work each day belongs to.
+If you have more categories than workdays, combine two related categories on one day, such as marketing and communications.
+Here is a sample day theming schedule for a freelance consultant.

 DayThemeExample Activities